cjerrington/cjerrington.github.io/src/posts/2023/2023-12-01-advent-of-code-2023-day-1.md

 ---
 title: Advent of Code - Day 1
-excerpt: This year I stumbled upon this month long challenge of coding.
+description: This year I stumbled upon this month long challenge of coding.
 Here is what I have been able to do.
 draft: false
 date: 2023-12-01T06:00:00.000Z
 tags: